call911nowplz/Spiriten.cf/Server_Side/server_jars.md

 [Fabric](https://fabricmc.net/) : A newer yet powerful modding tool for the Minecraft community supporting 1.14 to 1.16.5.

 [Forge](https://files.minecraftforge.net/) : A super popular modding tool in the Minecraft community supporting versions 1.1 to 1.16.5.

+[ModLoaderMP](https://mcarchive.net/mods/modloadermp) : ModLoaderMP was the first multiplayer mod loader, supporting from Beta 1.4 to release 1.5.2.
+It is currently abandoned but is a neat piece of Minecraft history.

 # ------------------------------------------------------------------------------